ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 specified (e.g., by divulging its input shares to the attacker).

-In the presence of this adversary, DAP aims to achieve the privacy and robustness security goals described in {{!VDAF}}'s Security Considerations section.
+In the presence of this adversary, DAP aims to achieve the privacy and robustness security goals described in {{Section 9 of !VDAF}}.
 Even if DAP achieves those goals, there are still some threats it does not defend against:

 1. Even benign collect requests may leak information beyond what one might expect intuitively.
 For example, the Poplar1 VDAF {{!VDAF}} can be used to